Glitchyi/SSWS/README.md

 ### Running the Server

-1. Generate keys using the `keys/keygen.py`, the requrements for the program are given in the `keys/requrements.txt`
+1. Generate keys using the `keys/keygen.py`, the requirements for the key gen programs is given in the `keys/requrements.txt`

 2. Public and private keys will be generated and these will be used to encrypt and decrypt the data.
 The client extension expects the private key named as `private_key.py` and `public_key.py` is the public key that the server uses.

+3. Create a folder with the name `static` and put the content of your website in this folder.

-3. Start the Go server:
+4. Start the Go server:

     ```sh
     go run .